N3b3x/hf-general-ci-tools/CONTRIBUTING.md

 ## 📄 License

-By contributing to this project, you agree that your contributions will be licensed under the same [MIT License](LICENSE) that covers the project.
+By contributing to this project, you agree that your contributions will be licensed under the same [GNU General Public License v3.0](LICENSE) that covers the project.

 ---